rdquintas/unplace.org/README.md

 - attempt to fix pushState issue.
 Doesn't work well in Safari
 - removing PATH.js
 - using URL hash (#) instead.
 I'm parsing JSON object into the URL this time
-- no longer using GRUNT (will use a standalone programa like Prepros.io instead)
 - added BOWER
+- improved GRUNT workflow process

 ### v3-final
 - this is the final version